 - 2 eggs

-- In a bowl mix together the flour, sugar, cinnamon, baking soda and salt.
+- In a bowl mix together the flour, sugar, cinnamon, baking soda and salt.2¼ cups flour, 2 Tablespoons sugar, 1 teaspoon cinnamon, 1 teaspoon baking soda, ¼ teaspoon salt

-- In a large bowl mix together yogurt, milk, eggs and vanilla using a whisk or a fork.
+- In a large bowl mix together yogurt, milk, eggs and vanilla using a whisk or a fork.1 cup plain Greek yogurt, 1 cup milk, 2 eggs, 1 teaspoon vanilla

-- Peel and core the apples.
+- Peel and core the apple.
 Shred the apples and add to the wet ingredients.

 - Add the flour mix into the wet ingredients.
 Mix until it is all incorporated with a whisk or a fork.
 Allow to sit for about 5 minutes while heating up the pan.